 With an hour to spare in Penzance the other day I headed down towards the harbour to take a few elusive photos for my blog – in my last walk around Penzance I explored more of the streets, notable Chapel Street but didn’t quite reach the water, so today I set off to visit the sea!
 The trouble was of course the tide was out and the light a little, shall we say challenging but this is how holiday days can look too sometimes, so I carried on in search of snaps.

-There was hardly a soul in site as I followed the granite pier passed the trawlers and pleasure boats; ocean yachts and pirate ships (no really tours available!) with a tangle of ropes straining tight over silky smooth water.
+There was hardly a soul in site as I followed the granite pier passed the trawlers and pleasure boats; ocean yachts and pirate ships (no really tours available!)
+There was a tangle of ropes straining tightly over silky smooth water and the scent of the sea in the air as I walked.
 Snatches of conversation drifted up from the boats below, confidences discussed and information shared came floating up from below me as I passed by detached and almost unseen from their world and not part of the watery world below